 • You are an unskilled worker in a job that does not have sufficient U.S. citizen workers available.
 This category requires your job to be permanent and not seasonal or temporary.

-In order to get this green card, you must go through the usual employment-based green card process.
+To get this green card, you must go through the usual employment-based green card process.

-• You first need to find an employer willing to sponsor you for your green card.
+1. You first need to find an employer willing to sponsor you for your green card.

-• Your employer then needs to acquire a PERM Labor Certification for you.
+2. Your employer then needs to acquire a PERM Labor Certification for you.
 This involves a recruitment process to ensure that no other qualified U.S. workers are available or willing to take your offered position.

-• Once a PERM has been obtained, your employer can then file an I-140 Immigrant Petition for Alien Worker on your behalf.
+3. Once a PERM has been obtained, your employer can then file an I-140 Immigrant Petition for Alien Worker on your behalf.

-• Lastly, you will attend an interview at a USCIS office or U.S. consulate/embassy, depending on whether you are inside or outside the U.S.
+6. Lastly, you will attend an interview at a USCIS office or U.S. consulate/embassy, depending on whether you are inside or outside the U.S.

 steps of eb3 process

-How do Green Card Priority Dates Work?
+How do EB-3 Priority Dates Work?

 VisaNation Immigration Law Client Reviews Graphic

-This is not always the case.
-Sometimes, the dates for many of the chargeability areas become or remain current, which can make the waiting times shorter for the EB-3 green card than it is for the EB-1 category.
-Always be sure to check the most recent visa bulletin and consult with your immigration attorney to see how long you will have to wait before you can adjust your status or use consular processing.
+Tip: Always be sure to check the most recent visa bulletin and consult with your immigration attorney to see how long you will have to wait before you can adjust your status or use consular processing.

 To get a broader picture of how green cards are allocated, of the total 140,000 slots available for foreign workers, 28.6% (about 40,000) are designated for the EB-3 category.
 Additionally, no more than 7% of these EB-3 visas can go to foreign workers of any one particular country.
-For that reason, there is often a backlog due to the higher demand than available visas.
+For that reason, there is often a backlog due to the higher demand than the available visas.

-If green cards are still available, the final action date will likely move closer to your priority date.
-But what if not enough green cards are available?
 If that’s the case, you will not see any movement from that final action date.
 If the limit has been exceeded, you might see the date retrogress or move backward from your priority date.
-In the Visa Bulletin for October 2023, you will see that the Final Action date for India is currently May 1, 2012, for China it is January 1, 2020, and for all other countries it is December 1, 2021.
-Discuss with your attorney about the most up-to-date information regarding the EB-3 wait time for your country.
-In some cases, porting may be a better option for you.
+In the April 2025 Visa Bulletin, you will see that the Final Action date varies for each country:

 What is the Overall EB-3 Processing Time?